Abhishek120107/carbon-credits/README.md

 ## 1) What is a carbon credit? (simple)
 A **carbon credit** is a tradable certificate that represents **one metric tonne of CO₂ equivalent (1 tCO₂e)** that has been reduced, avoided, or permanently removed from the atmosphere.
 Projects that create credits (for example, a forest protection project or a methane capture system) are verified by recognised standards and then issued credits which can be sold.
-When a credit is used to compensate for emissions it is **retired** so it cannot be sold again.
+When a credit is used to compensate for emissions, it is **retired** so it cannot be sold again.
 For example:
 - Planting trees → earns credits (removes CO₂)
 - Burning fossil fuels → spends credits (adds CO₂)